oclron0421/Advent-Of-Code-2024/README.md

 ### Part 2
 Brtually brute force the path of the guard by adding a wall infront of the guard path which is stored int a queue, and the testing if the guard is stuck in a loop or it can exit.

+## Day 7
+### Part 1
+Quite easy, need to be careful with the data typing, used long long -- numbers are too big